isomerpages/sportsg-safesport/Resources/announcements/_posts/2022-09-22-post-Safe Sport Commission Announces its First Disciplinary Panel.md

 > "Within its ambit, the Disciplinary Panel plays a critical role in assessing allegations, establishing facts and taking appropriate actions where necessary.
-It is important that all affected parties are given a fair hearing while considering the bearing on the people involved and the sport community at large” <br>
+It is important that all affected parties are given a fair hearing while considering the bearing on the people involved and the sport community at large”
->   *-Ms Molly Lim*.

 “All of us know the values of sport and how it contributes to better living.
 Safe Sport is an initiative that allows our people to engage and enjoy sports without any fear of abuse.ithin its ambit, the Disciplinary Panel plays a critical role in assessing allegations, establishing facts and taking appropriate actions where necessary.
 It is important that all affected parties are given a fair hearing while considering the bearing on the people involved and the sport community at large,” said Ms Molly Lim.